mvolkmann/blog/src/swift/swift-lang.md

 Structs define named groups of properties and methods.
 By convention their names begin with an uppercase letter.
+Typically these names are singular rather than plural.

 Structs cannot inherit from another struct or class, but they can conform to any number of protocols which